 He is currently serving his fourth non-consecutive term on the Board of Supervisors, after serving two terms from 2001-2009 (including one term as the unanimously-elected President of the Board).
 During his previous terms in office, Aaron Peskin was a leader to preserve and expand affordable housing in District 3 and citywide.
 He helped pass the city’s first inclusionary housing law, which required private developers to create affordable housing, and later co-authored the landmark increase to those affordable housing requirements in 2016/17.
 He also authored the 2007 revenue measure intended to ensure SFMTA has a long-term funding source for its Transit Effectiveness Project, one of many initiatives he has championed to prioritize investment in public transit.

-He currently serves as the Vice Chair of both the Land Use & Transportation Committee and the Government Audit & Oversight Committee for the Board of Supervisors.
-In his capacity as a county Transportation Authority Commissioner, Aaron Peskin serves as the Chair of the San Francisco County Transportation Authority (SFCTA) Board.
+He currently serves as Vice Chair of the Government Audit & Oversight Committee and member of the Public Safety and Neighborhood Services Committee for the Board of Supervisors.
+In his capacity as a County Transportation Authority Commissioner, Aaron Peskin serves as the Chair of the San Francisco County Transportation Authority (SFCTA) Board.
 He also serves on the SFCTA’s Vision Zero and Treasure Island Mobility Management Agency (TIMMA) Committees.

 In 2017, California State Senate President Pro Tempore Kevin de León appointed Aaron Peskin to the California Coastal Commission, representing Marin, Sonoma and San Francisco counties.